jfwells/wp-united/readme.txt

 * Fixed integration error message after updating password or username under some circumstances
 * ... and several other minor bug fixes

-For previous changes, please view the included `CHANGELOG` file.
+For previous changes, please view the full package at wp-united.com.

 == Upgrade Notice ==

 = 0.9.0.2 =
 This version fixes a few minor bugs reported just after release of v0.9.
+You can update automatically or by simply copying over the WordPress plugin; You do not need to update the phpBB side.

+= 0.9.0.3 =
+This version improves the user mapper and addresses a few minor reported bugs.
 You can update automatically or by simply copying over the WordPress plugin; You do not need to update the phpBB side.